bringauto/etna/README.md

 To run components with different arguments you can edit the configuration files placed under configuration/<component>

 ### HTTP API
-To show the OpenAPI specification (the service must be running), visit http://localhost:8080/openapi.json.
+To show the OpenAPI specification (the service must be running), visit http://localhost:8080/v2/protocol/openapi.json.
-To explore the API endpoints and entities, visit http://localhost:8080/ui.
+To explore the API endpoints and entities, visit http://localhost:8080/v2/protocol/ui.
 More on Swagger UI is [here](https://swagger.io/tools/swagger-ui/).

 The HTTP API requires authentication via API keys.
-To access all its endpoints, you can use the key `StaticAccessKeyToBeUsedByDevelopersOnEtna`.
+To access all its endpoints, you can use the key `ProtocolStaticAccessKey`.

 The database access information and message cleanup can be set in the `configuration/http-api/config.json` (this config overwrites the original config from the http-api image).

+### Fleet Management API
+To show the OpenAPI specification (the service must be running), visit http://localhost:8081/v2/management/openapi.json.
+To explore the API endpoints and entities, visit http://localhost:8081/v2/management/ui.
+More on Swagger UI is [here](https://swagger.io/tools/swagger-ui/).

+The Fleet Management API requires authentication via API keys.
+To access all its endpoints, you can use the key `ManagementStaticAccessKey`.

+The database access information and the number of stored states and orders can be set in `configuration/management-api/config.json` (this config overwrites the original config from the management-api image).

 ## MQTT IP and Port
 The MQTT uses a standard plain (not encrypted) connection on port 1883 and an SSL encrypted connection on port 8883.